-Derek Mackel begins his fourth season as an assistant track & field coach at North Texas after a three-year stint in a similar capacity at the University of New Mexico.
+Derek Mackel begins his fifth season as an assistant track & field coach at North Texas after a three-year stint in a similar capacity at the University of New Mexico.
 Mackel works primarily with the pole vaulters and jumpers.

 Mackel also coached sophomore Shahaf Bareni to a Sun Belt Outdoor Championship and a North Texas school record in the high jump as well as a new heptathlon record from junior Chelsea Hermes.
 Bareni would go on to compete in the NCAA West Preliminary Rounds in Austin, Texas.

 His first season at North Texas saw two vaulters and a jumper qualify for the NCAA West Preliminary Rounds.
 Freshman Terrance Williams won second place and a spot on the US Junior Team at the USA Junior Track and Field Championships.
 Williams would then win another silver at the Junior Pan American games.
 Christal Brewster and Jordan Wehr were the two pole vaulters to advance to the NCAA West Prelims.
 Brewster would finish 22nd and Wehr would take 28th.

 At New Mexico in 2010, Mackel coached pole vaulter Kyle Walker to All-Mountatin West Conference honors and a spot in the NCAA West Preliminary Round in the pole vault (17'4").
 Mackel, also worked with Sandy Fortner, the Mountain West Conference Heptathlon Champion (5723), a qualifier to the NCAA Outdoor Championhips in the Heptathlon.
 Fortner was named the Mountain West Female Athlete of the Year in 2010.
 Mackel also coached three women's vaulters in 2010: Kelly Fortner (12'9"), Lauren Jaramillio (12'1") and Amber Menke (12'1"), as well as numerous others.